sansinghsanjay/Flickr8k_ImageCaptioning/README.md

 4. Some children watching fish in a pool
 5. There are several people and children looking into water with a blue tiled floor and goldfish

+Following are some of the applications of Image Captioning:

 ## Dataset
 Flickr8k dataset is used here.
 Following is the link of this dataset: [Flickr8k Image Captioning Dataset](https://www.kaggle.com/adityajn105/flickr8k)